jeremiah-tay/mental_health_agentic_chatbot/README.md

 ## Booking an Appointment

-1. Click on  (e.g., "Book a session for tomorrow at 2pm")
+1. Click on `Book an Appointment with a Therapist` or type "Book a session for tomorrow at 2pm"
 2. Provide your name when prompted
 3. The system will create a calendar event